 The parents’ suit alleges that Robinson repeatedly visited the victim up to three times a week despite the fact that he was assigned to the boys unit at the jail.
 Robinson allegedly offered the girl food and candy in exchange for sexual acts before he raped her on the night of her transfer out of the jail.
 The cases join others across Texas in a series of systematic abuses at the hands of prison guards and other law enforcement officers.

 A 2003 law, the Prison Rape Elimination Act, requires certain standards for county jails, including the separation of minors from the general population and the completion of administrative or criminal investigations for all allegations of sexual abuse.

 The Texas Commission on Jail Standards provides administrative oversight to ensure the federal law is upheld.
-The commission approves operating policies at Texas county jails, and according to their minimum standards, an inmate can report an assault to anyone they feel comfortable with, including other inmates, who can then report it to another authority, as part of a grievance process.
-An inmate can also file a written report for the county sheriff.
+The commission approves operating policies at Texas county jails.
+According to their minimum standards, a prisoner can report an assault to anyone they feel comfortable with, including other prisoners, who can then report it to another authority as part of a grievance process.
+A prisoner can also file a written report for the county sheriff.
 The commission relays all information regarding allegations of rape to other law enforcement agencies, according to a spokesman.

-Sen. Kirsten Gillibrand (D-New York) authored a bill in May that attempts to take sexual assault prosecutions out of the hands of the chain of command of the accused, and despite opposition, it’s exactly the type of solution that may be needed in Texas county jails.
+Sen. Kirsten Gillibrand (D-New York) authored a bill in May that attempts to take sexual assault prosecutions out of the hands of the accused’s chain of command, and despite opposition, it’s exactly the type of solution that may be needed in Texas county jails.